 1. May Have Potent Antioxidant Properties

 Cherries are rich in antioxidants such as polyphenols, carotenoids, vitamins, and melatonin (1).
 Studies show that the bioactivity of antioxidants such as anthocyanins, cyanidin, and hydroxycinnamates found in cherries is higher compared to those found in blackberries, red raspberries, blueberries, or strawberries (3).

-In humans, consuming around 280 g of cherries has been found to improve their antioxidant capacity (4).
+In humans, consuming around 280 g of cherries (roughly 24 cherries) has been found to improve their antioxidant capacity (4).
 Although studies are needed to understand this mechanism further, it is a good idea to include fresh cherries in your diet to fight against degenerative diseases.

 2. May Help Combat Chronic Inflammation